Penelope (2006 film): Soundtrack

-Background and production
+Release

-The production of Penelope started in January 2006 in London and Pinewood Studios, Buckinghamshire.
-The film's screenplay was written by Leslie Caveny.
-A novelization of the film was written by Marilyn Kaye.
-It premiered at the 2006 Toronto International Film Festival.
-It was also Reese Witherspoon's first film in a producing role along with a small acting role.
+Penelope premiered at the 2006 Toronto International Film Festival on September 8, 2006.
+The following month, IFC Films acquired U.S. distribution rights to the film, with The Weinstein Company handling the home media and television distribution, with a planned mid-2007 release.
+Summit Entertainment eventually picked up U.S. distribution rights.

-Shortly after, IFC Films acquired U.S. distribution rights to the film, with The Weinstein Company handling the home media and television distribution, with a planned mid-2007 release.
-Summit Entertainment eventually picked up United States distribution rights.
+The film was also shown at the Cannes Film Festival in May 2007.
+It opened in Russia and Ukraine in August 2007.
+Penelope was released in the United Kingdom on February 1, 2008.
+It opened in wide release in the United States and Canada on February 29, 2008.